 Your primary care provider may be the first health care provider to evaluate you for epilepsy.
 He or she may then refer you to a specialist for further evaluation.
-This specialist may be a neurologist (a doctor who treats the brain).
+This specialist may be a neurologist (a doctor who treats the brain), or an epileptologist, a neurologist who specializes in seizure disorders.
 Your evaluation will include a medical history, physical and neurologic exams, and tests.

 Premature birth (being born before your due date)